agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 Hz, a full seven orders of magnitude slower than a modern microprocessor (~ 2 GHz)"~~

-There are several more "advantages for digital intelligence", but I don't think it helps.
+There are many more "advantages for digital intelligence", but I don't think it helps.
 Because, "potential" seems to be talking about something that could exist and doesn't exist currently.
 I don't think I can test it with an example.
 Just like I can't test "I have the potential to become CEO one day".
 However I can test "Sundar Pichai"